 Why Should You Eat Oatmeal for Breakfast?

-It’s relatively cheap, easy to make, and can be quickly spruced up with all sorts of extra ingredients such as honey, cinnamon, fresh fruit, or nuts.
+A bowl of oats is relatively cheap, easy to make, and can be quickly spruced up with all sorts of extra ingredients such as honey, cinnamon, fresh fruit, or nuts.
 Oatmeal is great for use with all types of diets too — vegan, vegetarian, and even gluten-free.
 Many people enjoy making overnight oats for an even quicker morning meal.

 Types of Oatmeal